Skip to Content

-Top view of two white bowls filled with rhubarb sauce on an antique tray with old spoons and fresh rhubarb stalks
+Top down view of two white bowls filled with rhubarb sauce - Hostess At Heart

 Like so many things, any extra rhubarb would get canned.
-A jar of that sauce in the middle of a cold winter day was like ambrosia when served along with a piping hot cup of soup.
+A jar of that sauce in the middle of a cold winter day was like ambrosia when served with a piping hot cup of soup.
+I don’t can anymore, but rhubarb and this rhubarb sauce recipe freezes perfectly!
+I love using rhubarb in all kinds of recipes because it brings back the comforting memories of home, childhood, and Summer vacation.

 Fresh sliced rhubarb in a white bowl with stalks of rhubarb on an antique tray.